ajv95/floatingplasticdebrisdetection/README.md

 ## Image Classification
 The model accuracies for the detection of plastic debris for a from scratch built baseline model and five state-of-the-art algorithms was done in the Tensorflow and Keras libraries.
 The notebooks can be found in in the 'image classification' folder.
 For carrying out the computations the notebook should be uploaded to Google Drive to run the notebook via Google Colab (enable the GPU).
 For training with **pre-trained weights** and **from scratch** in the 'Transfer Learning for four classes' notebook, set **model.trainable=False** or **model.trainable=True** respectively.
-The model results are are presnted below (training and testing on 2.7m and 0 deg):
+The model results are are presnted below (training and testing on 2.7m/0 deg):

 | Model      | Pre-trained weights | Training from scratch |